Account Search Logout

 Aedan swings his head.

-“He came here, you know, offering your life up for the Lion.”
+“He came here, you know,” she tells him.
+“Offering your life up for the Lion.”

 Aedan crouches to her level and smirks.

 “That Lion,” she adds.
-“He’s as strange as you when full of blood,”
+“He’s as strange as you when his cock’s full of blood,”

 A voice rises from the darkness.
 “He keeps us safe,”